 Article 4.

 Voted to authorize the Town Treasurer, with the approval of the Selectboard, to enter into compensating balance agreements with banking institutions having their principal offices in the Commonwealth of Massachusetts during the fiscal year beginning on July 1, 2023, as permitted by G.L. c.
-44, § 53F, or take any other action relative thereto.
+44, § 53F.

 Moderator declared article passed in the affirmative